RUBICON: A Framework for Designing Efficient Deep Learning-Based Genomic Basecallers: Background

-\head{Key results} We demonstrate the effectiveness of \framework by developing \mech, the first hardware-optimized mixed-precision basecaller that performs efficient basecalling, \hc{outperforming the state-of-the-art basecallers.} We compare \mech to five different basecallers.
+\head{Key results} We demonstrate the effectiveness of \framework by developing \mech, the first hardware-optimized mixed-precision basecaller that performs efficient basecalling, \hc{outperforming the state-of-the-art basecallers.} \fgb{Additional file 1:} Figure S5 in \fgb{Additional file 1:} Section S2 shows the \mech architecture.
+We compare \mech to five different basecallers.
 We demonstrate \gont{six} key results.
-First, \mech provides, on average, 2.97\% higher basecalling accuracy with 3.96$\times$ higher basecalling throughput compared to the fastest basecaller.
-Compared to an expert-designed basecaller \mech provides 141.15$\times$ higher basecalling throughput without any loss in basecalling accuracy by leveraging mixed precision computation when implemented on a cutting-edge spatial vector computing system, i.e., the AMD-Xilinx Versal AIE-ML~\cite{aiemlvc2802}.
+First, \mech provides, on average, \rmpAccDor higher basecalling accuracy with \rmpSpeedupDor higher basecalling throughput compared to the fastest basecaller.
+Compared to an expert-designed basecaller \mech provides \rmpSpeedupBonCTC higher basecalling throughput without any loss in basecalling accuracy by leveraging mixed precision computation when implemented on a cutting-edge spatial vector computing system, i.e., the AMD-Xilinx Versal AIE-ML~\cite{aiemlvc2802}.
 Second, we show that \nas-designed models are 5.74$\times$ smaller in size with 2.41$\times$ fewer neural network model parameters than an expert-designed basecaller.
-Third, by further using our \strim approach, \mech achieves a 6.88$\times$ and 2.94$\times$ reduction in neural network model size and the number of parameters, respectively. \gont{ Fourth, we show in Supplementary~\ref{suppsec:guppy_compare} that compared to the most accurate state-of-the-art basecaller, \mech provides 301.92$\times$ speedup using 19.22$\times$ lower parameters at the expense of 2.55\% lower accuracy.} Fifth, assemblies constructed using reads basecalled by \mech lead to higher quality, more contiguous, and more complete assemblies for all evaluated species than that provided by other basecallers.
+Third, by further using our \strim approach, \mech achieves a 6.88$\times$ and 2.94$\times$ reduction in neural network model size and the number of parameters, respectively. \Copy{IR1.5}{\gont{ Fourth, we show in \fgb{Additional file 1:} Section S4 that compared to the most accurate state-of-the-art basecaller \hgb{(i.e., \gp)}, \mech provides \rmpSpeedupSUP speedup using 19.22$\times$ lower parameters at the expense of, on average, \rmpAccSUP lower accuracy.}} Fifth, assemblies constructed using reads basecalled by \mech lead to higher quality, more contiguous, and more complete assemblies for all evaluated species than that provided by other basecallers.
 Sixth, \mech provides a 1.82\%-26.49\% lower number of base mismatches with the largest number of mapped bases and mapped reads compared to the baseline basecaller.
 Our experimental results on state-of-the-art computing systems show that \mech is a fast, memory-efficient, and hardware-friendly basecaller. \framework can help researchers develop hardware-optimized basecallers that are superior to expert-designed models and can inspire independent future ideas.